 You can often sell your primary residence tax-free

 Thanks to the Taxpayer Relief Act of 1997, you probably won't take a big capital gains tax hit if you sell your primary residence.
 Taxpayers can exclude up to $250,000 in capital gains when they sell their homes, and up to $500,000 if they're married and filing a joint return.

 This special tax treatment is known as the Section 121 exclusion.

 How Does the Section 121 Exclusion Work?

 If your employer transfers you to a position on the other coast after you’ve lived in your home for one year, the sale of your home is work-related and not something you voluntarily elected to do.
 You won’t have to take a big tax hit, but you can’t use the entire $250,000 exclusion.
-If you were in residence for one year, you lived in your home for 50 percent of the required time.
-Multiply 50 percent by $250,000, and the result is that you can exclude a profit of up to $125,000.
+If you were in residence for one year, you lived in your home for 50 percent of the required time, so you would multiply 50 percent by $250,000.
+The result is that you can exclude a profit of up to $125,000.
 You would only pay capital gains on any proceeds exceeding this amount.

 So go ahead and sell your house without worrying about Uncle Sam.
 Unless you realize pretty significant profits or you’ve only lived there for a very short time, you can most likely do so tax-free.

 NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.